acceber1473/ME30/Play It!/README.md

 # Play It!
-An electromechanical game inspired by Simon Says.
+An electromechanical game inspired by Simon Says

 Play It! is an electromechanical game designed for my electronics class Fall 2020.
 The game requires players to repeat a sequence of randomly generated notes using the push buttons on the breadboard for a total of 7 times in a row to beat the game.